If there is one country in the world that currently has the most knowledge and experience of the Covid-19 coronavirus, it is undoubtedly China.

-China appears to have conveyed the idea that the spread of this virus is mainly driven by families.
+China seems to have conveyed the idea that the spread of this virus is mainly driven by families.
 It's true?

-Bruce Aylward: “You look at the long lists of all the cases and try to investigate what kinds of groupings happen: in hospitals, in hospices, in theaters, in restaurants?
-We found that it was mostly in families.
+Bruce Aylward: "Do you look at the long lists of all the cases and try to investigate what kinds of clustering happen: in the hospital, in the hospices, in the theaters, in the restaurants?
+We found that it was mainly in families.
 It's no big surprise: China had closed many other ways for people to congregate.
 And family groups were obviously the most exposed.

 Something we still don't understand, however, is how little virus there was in the much larger community.
 Wherever we went, we tried to find and understand how many tests had been done, how many people had been tested and who they were.
 In Guangdong province, for example, 320.000 tests were done in people who came to fever clinics, outpatient clinics.
 And at the height of the outbreak, 0,47 percent of these tests were positive.
 People keep saying that the cases are just the tip of the iceberg.
 But we have not been able to find this iceberg.
 And this is different from the flu.
 With the flu you will find this virus in the entire child population, and through blood samples from 20 to 40% of the population. "